15 Rooftop Bars in Boston with Jaw-Dropping Views

 The Boston Seaport has been growing like a weed since the early 2000s, and for a front row seat to all the action, it’s tough to beat the Omni Hotel’s Lifted Restaurant.
 While stunning neighborhood views abound at this fifth-floor outpost, the bar is no stranger to fine food and drink either, offering a menu loaded with seafood dishes spanning from Coconut Shrimp Bowls to Salted Caramel Lobster Rolls.
 For best results, be sure to pair your protein with a Golden Hour, a booze-forward option that meshes vodka, passion fruit, turmeric, and boba all in one vessel.

 Over The Charles

 Making the journey from Boston to Quincy can be quite a commitment, but Alba’s trendy atmosphere, verdant rooftop herb garden, and extensive drink menu all make it well worth hopping on the Red Line.
-Once you’ve alighted at the Quincy Center T stop, make your way five minutes south to find Grilled Swordfish and Black Truffle Gnocchi amidst classic warm weather cocktails like the Aperol Spritz and Gin Fizz.
+Once you’ve alighted at the Quincy Center T stop, make your way five minutes south to find Grilled Swordfish and Braised Short Rib Gnocchi amidst classic warm weather cocktails like the Aperol Spritz and Gin Fizz.
 Don’t skip out on dinner just because it’s raining—the property has a retractable roof in place for those exact occasions.